Flood Recovery and Resiliency

 Wind Energy Jobs

-Texas is the largest producer of wind energy in the country, and the sector is poised for even more growth – a win for clean air for us to breathe, clean water for us to drink and enjoy, and and a win for Houston’s economy and workers.
-Renewable energy will provide more job growth for Texans over the next few years than any sector other than health care – the number of wind turbine jobs alone will double by 2026.
+Texas is the largest producer of wind energy in the country, and the sector is poised for even more growth – a win for Houston’s economy and workers.
+Renewable energy will provide more job growth for Texans over the next few years than any sector other than health care, and we need to invest in that future.